devriesb/hive_query/README.md

   1. Instantiate the template.

-  1. Start all processors in the template.
+  1. Start all services and processors in the template.
       - There will be processors that are invalid due to dependencies on services that have not been started... start those services, then start the processors.